SolidBench/rdf-dataset-fragmenter.js/README.md

 Fragmentation strategy that generate a shape index in each sub-datasets.
 The sub-datasets are defined by the IRI template at the field `datasetPatterns`.

-An exemple of the `component.js` configuration is presented below.

 ```json
 {
   "fragmentationStrategy": {